RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

     When the database has been created, the status indicator switches to a green box containing a checkmark; this is the Active status indicator.
 When your database becomes active, it's ready for use.

-Admin console operations are asychronous; they operate [in the background]({{< relref "/rc/api/concepts/provisioning-lifecycle.md" >}}).
-You can continue to use the admin console for other tasks, but your new database isn't available.
-When the icon changes to show a green box containing a checkmark, your database is ready to use.
+Admin console operations are asychronous; they operate [in the background]({{< relref "/rc/api/get-started/process-lifecycle.md" >}}).
+You can continue to use the admin console for other tasks, but pending resources aren't avilable until they're active.

+To use a database, you need to connect to it.

 ## Connect to a database